Our Story and Our HistoryCasual Country Luxury. Our Finnish History.

 Jan enjoys travel and has traveled extensively throughout Canada, the United States, Japan, Australia, China, Turkey, Ireland and Mexico.

 Jan is an avid sports fan, and yes, she cheers for the Toronto Maple Leafs.
 If you’re not a fan, please induldge her for her wishful thinking.
+The Toronto Blue Jays is her true passion.
+Jan welcomes guests to join her to watch the game and enjoy a beverage.

 When she isn’t catching the latest game, Jan is adept at capturing the antics and wonder of the wildlife outside the beautiful full windows.
 You will see some of her handiwork in our gallery of photos.